medusajs/medusa/docs/content/advanced/backend/taxes/manual-calculation.md

 ---
-description: 'Learn how to manually calculate taxes during checkout in the Medusa server.
+description: 'Learn how to manually calculate taxes during checkout in the Medusa backend.
 There are different methods including using endpoints or services.'
 addHowToData: true
 ---